-Triage Channels and Request Channels
+Triage Channels and Request Channels in Slack

 A Queue is where tickets live, and is connected to a triage channel in Slack.
-A triage channel is the channel where your agents see and interact with tickets.
+A triage channel is a channel where your agents see and interact with tickets.
 When a ticket is created in a Queue, all updates and messages related to that ticket will be synced to the triage channel for your agents to manage requests.

 When the Halp bot is invited by an admin to a private channel, you can select whether you want the channel to be a request channel or a triage channel:

 And you can further select, after selecting "Queue" to become a triage channel, whether you want to create a new Queue or connect to an existing Queue: